askmike/gekko/README.md

 * Create an easy way to backtest historical data and determine the effectiveness of different paramters.
 * Add more exchanges (such as [bitfloor](https://npmjs.org/package/bitfloor), [campBX](https://npmjs.org/package/campbx) and Bitstamp).
 * Store trade history in levelDB.
-* Make a mail option to mail to/from a specific email address everytime Gekko has new advice.

 ## Credits